tobek/laminae/notes.md

     + Parrigues
     + crying/self-doubt
     + finds a companion
+- parrigues: "claimed to recognize one of the authors, but she responded that they were not acquainted" - maybe somewhere where EVERYBODY seems to recognize one of the authors, this was assumed to be a trait of the plane, but didn't happen to anyone else, so... make of it what you will
 - the conduit
 - on echo plateau or CGD she gives up looking for her brother, and/or where she forgave herself
     + "it was here that this visitor formally gave up on the cause that began her journey" eh